 In this demo, we’ll be analyzing 5K-plex Xenium (10x Genomics) data on a tissue section from a human breast cancer biopsy, derived from here.
 These include the following elements:

-one point (RNA transcripts)
+one point object:

 Preamble